 The other knights had heard, and were trying to wrap their minds around how one would develop a magic.

 Adalina’s face was slightly surprised.
-She knew he had the ability to do such things with his voice, but never knew to what degree he had taken it.
+She knew he had the ability to so such things with his voice, but never knew to what degree he had taken it.

 “Now that we’ve established that my mother was telling the truth, is there anything else?”
 Kaidus questioned.

-The man call Thirn stepped forward and handed the old man a piece of folded cloth about the size of his palm.
+The man call Thirn stepped forward and handed the commander a piece of folded cloth about the size of his palm.

 “Thank you.”
 Kaidus took the cloth wrapped insignia, giving a curt bow in return.

 “I read what might interest me.”
-His reply was short and simple.
+Kaidus’ reply was short and simple.

 “Also, that you are not going to school within the 3rd ward?”

-“I had attended school, But the subject matters taught was well below my consideration.
-I had opted out so that others would be able to take my place.”
-Kaidus responding matter-of-factly.
+“I attended briefly, but the subject matters taught were well below my consideration.
+I had opted out so that others would make better use of my spot.”
+Kaidus responded matter-of-factly.

 “Hmmm….”
 The old man thought deeply for a second, then an idea hit him.
-“How about Zorin Academy within the 11th ward?”
+“Then how about Zorin Academy within the 11th ward?”